6 Reasons Why the Connecticut Shore is a Top U.S. Fishing Destination Last Updated 3/20

 2. Easy Access to Shore

 Have a boat?
 Connecticut offers numerous coastal boat launches for your convenience.
-You’ll find them listed on page 61 of the state’s Angler’s Guide.
+You’ll find them listed in the state’s Fishing Guide.

 Want to fish from shore?
 Connecticut’s coastal state parks are second to none for fishing opportunities, camping, hiking, visiting nature centers, kayaking and various other activities the whole family can enjoy.
-Reference page 55 for a handy list of all the coastal state parks and what kind of fish you can catch at each of them.
+Here is a handy list of all the coastal state parks and what kind of fish you can catch at each of them.

 3. Great Charters/No License Needed